jembi/openhim-mediator-utils/README.md

 Fetches authentication detail from the OpenHIM core to use for future communication, options must contain:

-* options.apiURL - the URL of the OpenHIM core API eg. "https://localhost:8080"
+* `options.apiURL` - the URL of the OpenHIM core API eg. "https://localhost:8080"
-* options.username - the username of the user to be authenticated
+* `options.username` - the username of the user to be authenticated
+* `options.trustSelfSigned` - [optional] boolean which default to false - if set to true, ignore self signed certificate errors (for non-production use)

 callback will be called with an Error object if an error occurs, otherwise the body received from the OpenHIM-core server is returned.
 This is an object